-Course: React JS for Web Development: React with Node JS, MongoDB | Udemy

-W3Schools Online Web Tutorials
+Course: React JS for Web Development: React with Node JS, MongoDB | Udemy W3Schools Online Web Tutorials

-Suggested List of Programming Assignments/laboratory Work: Sr. No. Name of the Experiment Develop a straightforward blog page using HTML, CSS.
+Suggested List of Programming Assignments/laboratory Work: LO mapped Sr. Name of the Experiment No. Develop a straightforward blog page using HTML, CSS.
 The blog page should incorporate images, embedded videos, and a contact form.
-LO1, LO2 Create a portfolio landing page using Html, CSS and JavaScript.
-Enhance it with features like dark mode and light mode, and incorporate animations to elevate the website's aesthetic appeal.
-LO1, LO2, LO4 Design a static HTML page that contains a selection box with a list of 5 countries.
+LO1, LO2 2 Create a portfolio landing page using Html CSS and JavaScript Enhance it with features LO1, LO2, LO4 Design a static HTML page that contains a selection box with a list of 5 countries.
 When the user selects a country, its capital should be printed next to the list.
 Add CSS to customize the properties of the font of the capital (color, bold and font size).
 LO1,LO2 4 Validate the fields of registration page using regular expressions in JavaScript.
 LO4

 NAAC A+ 5 Design a basic website using Bootstrap.
 LO3 6 React: Installation and Configuration.
 Create one application to handle events using React.
 LO5 7 Make a single page application using React Router.
 LO5 8 Create a react application and make use of at least 4 hooks available in react.
 (Eg: Simple counter application in react which uses StateHooks).
 LO5 9 Node.Js :Installation and Configuration, Callbacks, Event loops LO6 10 A blog platform where users can create, edit, and delete posts, and view others' posts using ExpressJs.
 LO6 11 a)Setup a LAN network using Static/ Dynamic IPs and assign multiple IPs . b)Using netstat and route commands of Linux, do the following: View current routing table Add and delete routes Change default gateway c)Perform packet filtering by enabling IP forwarding using IP tables in Linux.
 12 Use simulator (Eg. NS2) to understand functioning of ALOHA, CSMA/CD 13 An organization is granted the block 130.34.12.64/26.The organization needs 4 subnets each with equal no hosts.
 Design the sub networks, find the information about each n/w and implement NAT.
-14 Perform File Transfer and Access using FTP.
-15 Mini Project based on the content of the syllabus (Group of 2-3 students).
+Perform File Transfer and Access using FTP.
+14 Mini Project based on the content of the syllabus (Group of 2-3 students).
+I O6 15 with ridject based on the content of the synabus (Group of 2-5 students).
 LO6